kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. If the `BucketClass.secretRef` is nil, the object store bucket is not static, and the process continues to step 4.
 1. The Controller deletes the referenced `BucketContent` object, which blocks until the `finalizer` is removed.
 1. The Sidecar detects the `BucketContent` event and sees the `deletionTimestamp`, and gets the referenced `BucketClass`.
-1. If the `BucketClass.objectBucketName` is nil, the Sidecar decides the `BucketClass.objectBucket` is a greenfield object store bucket and calls the rpc associated with the `BucketClass.releasePolicy` (*DeleteBucket* or *RevokeBucketAccess*).
-Otherwise, the `BucketClass.objectBucketName` is non-nil, indicating that it is a brownfield object store bucket, and the Sidecar calls the *RevokeBucketAccess()* rpc.
+1. If the `BucketClass.bucketIdentifier` is nil, the Sidecar decides the `BucketClass.bucketIdentifier` is a greenfield object store bucket and calls the rpc associated with the `BucketClass.releasePolicy` (*DeleteBucket* or *RevokeBucketAccess*).
+Otherwise, the `BucketClass.bucketIdentifier` is non-nil, indicating that it is a brownfield object store bucket, and the Sidecar calls the *RevokeBucketAccess()* rpc.
 1. The Sidecar sets `BucketContent.status.phase` to *“Released”.*
 1. The Controller sees `BucketContent` status is “*Released*” and removes `BucketContent`’s `finalizer`.
 1. The `BucketContent` and the dependent `Secret` will be garbage collected.